rhoades-brown/obsidian-github/README.md

 ### "Conflict detected"
 - Open the sync panel to view and resolve conflicts
 - Use the diff view to compare versions

+### Files keep re-syncing
+- Check if sync state is being preserved (enable logging to debug)
+- Verify line endings are consistent (plugin normalizes to LF)
+- Ensure ignore patterns are correctly configured

+### Debug with Logs
+1. Enable logging in Settings → GitHub Octokit → Logging
+2. Set log level to "Debug" for verbose output
+3. Open the debug console (macOS → cmd+option+i; Windows → ctrl+shift+i) to see real-time logs
+4. Or click "View Logs" in settings to see recent entries

+## Contributing

+Contributions are welcome!
+Please:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes
+4. Run tests (`npm test`)
+5. Commit your changes (`git commit -m 'Add amazing feature'`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
+7. Open a Pull Request

 ## License